-If you care at all about improving Cheddar and getting various community groups to work together towards a common goal, please sign up.
-Time commitment is as much as you can spare, and even if you can’t help with the more physical aspects such as planting, litterpicking, speed checks and so on, just being part of the our network will help to keep you in the loop, enable you to share your views, and you never know when you might be the critical connection when we are looking for someone with specific skills or expertise.
+If you care about improving Cheddar and getting various community groups to work together towards a common goal, please join us.
+Time commitment is as much as you can spare, and even if you can’t help with the more physical aspects such as gardening, speed checks and so on, just being part of the our network will help to keep you in the loop, enable you to share your views, and you never know when you might be the critical connection when we are looking for someone with specific skills or expertise.
 Who might you know who can help out?
 And could we reach a membership of 500 (which would be approaching 10% of the village population)?

-Whilst as individuals, My Cheddar members may have our own views on development proposals, we are not particularly a pro- or anti-development pressure group, but focused on looking at a wider range of quick wins and longer term plans where community expertise or manpower from local residents and businesses could be useful.
+Whilst as individuals, My Cheddar members may have our own views on development proposals, we are not particularly a pro- or anti-development pressure group, but focused on looking at a addressing local issues or shortfalls in services where community expertise or manpower from local residents and businesses could be useful.
 We don’t get involved responding to individual planning applications “as My Cheddar” although our members may choose to do so on an individual basis.

-There are also a number of small task groups looking at projects to improve the way the community functions, opn topics around sustainability, local shopping and markets, environmental considerations, sports facilities, transport, tourism, and developing a community hub.
-These can help to reduce the need for external investment in the community and make it more resilient and self-sufficient.
-A strong community network is also perceived to improve property values.
-These days, councils and other authorities don’t have the money available to do all the things we may have grown up taking for granted.
+Our project teams aim to improve the way the community functions, focusing on topics around sustainability, local shopping and markets, environmental considerations, sports facilities, health and well-being, transport, tourism, and generally developing a cohesive community.
+This approach can help to reduce the need for external investment in the community and make it more resilient and self-sufficient.
+A strong community network is also said to improve property values.
+These days, councils and other authorities don’t have the money available to do all the things we may have previously taken for granted.
 Today, if you want to see improvements in your area, a group of enthusiastic locals armed with some community grant funding, is far more likely to achieve the desired outcome.